 This sandy bay in Glyfada is equally popular with families and fit young things.
 There’s a beach volleyball and soccer court, but the trump card is Balux, one of Athens’ most popular beach bars.
 Come for cocktails, pizza, and sushi, by the pool or on the beach.
 There’s a library and games room if you want to stay out of the sun.
 And did we mention a shady play area for the kids?

 This bright-green lake was formed when the roof of a cave crumbled.
 Its mineral-rich water, a constant 22-29 degrees Celsius year-round, has healing properties.
 And you get a free spa treatment from the little fish that come to nibble at your dead skin.
-There’s a restaurant and playground, good snorkelling, and aqua aerobics classes.
+There’s a refined restaurant serving modern Greek cuisine, playground, good snorkelling, and aqua aerobics classes.

 An iconic Athenian swimming hole, this isn’t your typical beach.
 In fact, it’s a small cove enclosed by rocks, with wooden decks and a rickety canteen selling drinks.
 It feels more like a Greek island hideaway than a city beach.
 Watching buff locals dive off the rocks is a thrill in itself.